EUDAT-Training/B2SHARE-Training/api/10_Special_requests.md

 >>> payload = {"access_token": token}
 ```

-To make the request, the draft record ID is required along with the DELETE request operation with the `/api/records/<record_id>/draft` endpoint in the URL.
+To make the request, the draft record identifier is required along with the DELETE request operation with the `/api/records/<record_id>/draft` endpoint in the URL.
 The request then looks as follows:

 ```python
 >>> url = "https://trng-b2share.eudat.eu/api/records/b43a0e6914e34de8bd19613bcdc0d364/draft"